AJTheGreattt/RenderDoc4J/README.md

 This library uses a lazy initialization approach to allow for direct control of when the RenderDocAPI will be injected into the application.

-As soon as the `Instance` of the library is built—whether it indirectly from `RenderDocAPI.getInstance()`, or from a `Builder` instance's `build()` call—it will be injected into your program.
+As soon as the `Instance` of the library is built—whether it is indirectly from `RenderDocAPI.getInstance()`, or from a `Builder` instance's `build()` call—it will be injected into your program.

 It is important that you initialize the `Instance` **before** any Graphics API calls, just as it is somewhat required for